wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    terragrunt destroy
    </strong></pre>

+   These wrapper commands provide a quick way to fill in gaps in Terraform:

+   * provide dynamic values to a provider

-   These wrapper commands provide a quick way to fill in gaps in Terraform - providing extra tools for working with multiple Terraform modules, <a href="#State">managing remote state</a>, and keeping DRY (Don't Repeat Yourself), so that you only have to define it once, no matter how many environments you have.
+   * provide extra tools for working with multiple Terraform modules

+   * <a href="#State">managing remote state</a>, and keeping DRY (Don't Repeat Yourself), so that you only have to define it once, no matter how many environments you have.
+This reduces boilerplate.

-   Unlike Terraform, Terragrunt can configure remote state, locking, extra arguments, etc.
+   * configure remote state, locking, extra arguments, etc.

    WARNING: There are some concerns about Terragrunt's use of invalid data structures.
 See
    <a target="_blank" href="https://github.com/gruntwork-io/terragrunt/issues/466">https://github.com/gruntwork-io/terragrunt/issues/466</a>